Campusoft/knowledge_base/platform_campusoft/referencias/sync.grouparoo.md

 The Grouparoo User Interface (UI) is offered in two separate editions: @grouparoo/ui-community and @grouparoo/ui-enterprise.

+Airbyte acquires Grouparoo to accelerate Data Movement The consolidation of these two communities around one single project will allow Airbyte to deliver the high quality, reliable integrations, and be the only solution to cover the long-tail of connectors across ELT and reverse-ETL.

 # Castled

 Castled is a Reverse ETL tool which enables you to perodically sync the data from a source, the public cloud warehouse where you store all your data, to a destination which is your favorite operational tool there by enabling the sales,marketing or service teams.

 https://docs.castled.io/